dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
 when we agenting people
-all other people involved with that are really really top-notch and great and you know we're actively open to other kind of sponsors to for these events who are sort of committed to the idea of
+all other people involved with that are really top-notch and great and you know we're actively open to other kind of sponsors to for these events who are sort of committed to the idea of